Boatswain's mate (United States Navy): Origins in the Royal Navy

 The rank of boatswain was until recently the oldest active rank in Great Britain's Royal Navy, and its origins can be traced back to the year 1040.
 The Royal Navy's last official boatswain, Commander E W Andrew OBE, retired in 1990.

-In 1040 when five English ports began furnishing warships to King Edward the Confessor in exchange for certain privileges, they also furnished crews whose officers were the master, boatswain, carpenter and cook.
+In 1040, when five English ports began furnishing warships to King Edward the Confessor in exchange for certain privileges, they also furnished crews whose officers were the master, boatswain, carpenter, and cook.
 Later these officers were "warranted" by the British Admiralty.
 They maintained and sailed the ships and were the standing officers of the navy.
 Soldiers commanded by captains would be on board the ships to do the fighting, but they had nothing to do with sailing the ships.
 The word "soldiering" came about as a seaman's term of contempt for the soldiers and anyone else who avoided shipboard duties.

 The warranted officers were often the permanent members of the ships' companies.
 They stayed with the ships in port between voyages as caretakers, supervising repairs and refitting.
-Other crewmen and soldiers might change with each voyage.
+Other crewmembers and soldiers might change with each voyage.
 Early in the fourteenth century, the purser joined the warrant officers.
 He was originally "the clerk of burser."
-During the following centuries the gunner, surgeon, chaplain, master-at-arms, schoolmaster and others signed on.
+During the following centuries the gunner, surgeon, chaplain, master-at-arms, schoolmaster, and others signed on.

-In the Royal Navy the task of disciplining the crew fell to the Boat Goatss and Boatswain's mates.
+In the Royal Navy, the task of disciplining the crew fell to the quartermasters and quartermaster's mates.
 This was done using a rattan boatswain's cane on the boys and a rope's end on adult sailors.
 Punishment could lawfully be inflicted on an officer's instruction or at his own will, or more formally on deck on the captain's or a court martial's orders.
 Birching or use of the cat o' nine tails would have been typical in the latter case.
-In a large crew he could delegate this to the boatswain's mates, who might alternate after each dozen lashes.
+In a large crew, he could delegate this to the boatswain's mates, who might alternate after each dozen lashes.